Terms and Conditions for Exhibition and Participation inCOSMETICA + akzente Trade Shows, COSMETICA

 - ban on smoking

 and other fire safety regulations.
-This also applies if fire safety regulations must be followed by the organizer and implemented by the individual exhibitor.
-The exhibitor is not entitled to assert any claims due to restrictions, etc., placed on him due to regulations that must be followed.
+This also applies if fire safety regulations must be followed by the organizer and implemented by the individual exhibitor/sponsor.
+The exhibitor/sponsor is not entitled to assert any claims due to restrictions, etc., placed on him due to regulations that must be followed.

 (10) The organizer can demand that exhibition stands without construction permits be modified or removed.
 If the exhibitor does not comply with such a demand, the organizer can modify or remove the stand at the exhibitor’s expense.
 If the stand must be closed down for the same reason, the exhibitor shall have no claim to a refund of stand rent that has already been paid.
 The organizer’s rights under § 6 (4) b) shall remain unaffected.